How Does a Campaign URL Builder Help Build New Business?

 • Test different messaging to address target audiences with relevant content

 The campaign URL tracks all these different variables, and Google Analytics deciphers them into a report you can view.
-You will see clearly which marketing efforts are the most (or least) effective, so you can decide where to redirect your marketing dollars.
+You will see clearly which marketing efforts are the most (or least) effective so you can decide where to redirect your marketing dollars.

 This offers you multiple data sets to learn from about your business.
 You can learn what you need to do this year to create more leads, and what you need today to increase leads.

 The Campaign URL Builder is a free tool offered by Google that uses UTM codes and tracks the source(s) of inbound traffic to your website.
 Google Analytics provides information on how people found your site.
-However, the two do not provide complete information necessary to make an accurate business decision.
+However, the two do not provide the complete information necessary to make an accurate business decision.

 What are UTM codes and how do you use them?